-Tuesday (December 3) the Michigan Interactive and Social Computing group is hosting Dr. Robert Goodspeed from Taubman College.
+Tuesday (February 18) the Michigan Interactive and Social Computing group is hosting Sile O'Modhrain from UM School of Music, Theatre & Dance.

 Date/time/location:Tuesday, February 18, 2014 at Noon in 1255 North Quad

 Abstract:In 1987 Alan Kay pointed out that the development of interfaces to computers is going backwards.
 Whereas children begin building their understanding of the world through embodied exploration, then “advance” to learning through images and finally reach the ‘sophisticated’ state of symbolic understanding, our interaction with computers began by being symbolic, progressed through the GUI and only now is reaching the point where we can explore computational environments through movement and touch.